-Prince Charles’ Goddaughter, India Hicks Looks Smoking Hot In Poolside Swimsuit From The Bahamas
+Prince Charles’ Goddaughter, India Hicks, Looks Smoking Hot In Poolside Swimsuit From The Bahamas

 “Each piece, designed by India and inspired by her British heritage, island life, and madcap daydreams, has a story.
 These stories (and collections) are shared by our Ambassadors, with friends old and new… Building strong, solid businesses without ever having to go into an office again.”

 “After years of creating collections for traditional retail, she decided to take a different, and far more personal, route in launching her own brand.
-‘I didn’t want my product sitting cold on the shelves of a Bergdorf Goodman,'” it adds.
+‘I didn’t want my product sitting cold on the shelves of a Bergdorf Goodman,'” the site adds.

 View this post on Instagram